 Required Landlord Disclosures

-Landlords are bound by federal and state laws to make certain information known to tenants.
-Before a tenant can start living on your property, you must notify them of the following disclosures.
+Before a tenant can start living on your property, you must notify them of the following disclosures under the Florida landlord-tenant laws:

 - Information regarding any known lead-based paint hazards.
 This is required of landlords renting out properties built prior to 1978.
+If a landlord fails to do this, there can be consequences.

 - Live in a habitable property that meets the basic health and safety codes.